Momentum-Team-13/word-frequency-mnrolando3/notes.md

         - create function
             - function deletes identified strings

-    - go through the file word by word and keep a count of how often each word is used
+    - go through the file word by word and keep a count of how often each word is used - DONE
         - create function
             - function counts each word
             - function creates a dictionary with key as the word and value as the count

-Run python3 word_frequency.py praise_song_for_the_day.txt
+Run python3 word_frequency.py praise_song_for_the_day.txt - DONE

 Get printed report
     - create function